 1. Sick leaves and absenteeism

-Another concept that needs a mention here is sick building syndrome (SBS).
-As the name suggests, sick building syndrome is a condition in which people in a building suffer from symptoms of illness or become infected with chronic disease from the building in which they work or reside.
-SBS is caused by VOCs (Volatile organic compounds) in the buildings like benzene, formaldehyde, etc. which are carcinogens.
-These may be produced from things found in every office like fresh paint, cleansers and disinfectants, room freshners, building materials and furnishings, office equipment such as copiers and printers, correction fluids and carbonless copy paper, graphics and craft materials including glues and adhesives, permanent markers and photographic solutions.
+Another concept that warrants attention is Sick Building Syndrome (SBS).
+As the name suggests, Sick Building Syndrome is a condition in which people in a building suffer from symptoms of illness or become infected with chronic disease from the building where they work or reside.
+SBS is caused by VOCs (Volatile Organic Compounds) like benzene, formaldehyde, etc., typically emitted from office supplies like paint, cleaners, disinfectants, and room fresheners.
+Certain building materials and furnishings, as well as office equipment such as copiers and printers, correction fluid, and carbonless copy paper also contribute to the problem.

-Another study found that employees working in certified green buildings (those that are environmentally responsible and resource-efficient throughout their life-cycle: from planning to design, construction, operation, maintenance, renovation, and demolition) had 30% fewer headaches and respiratory complaint.
-The participants in the study also slept better at night, which was tracked using a wristband measuring sleep quality.
+But how does this prove that improved air quality will have a positive impact on employee productivity?
+A 2016 study found that employees working in certified green buildings (those that are environmentally responsible and resource-efficient throughout their lifecycle, from planning and design to construction, operation, maintenance, renovation, and demolition) had 30% fewer headache and respiratory complaints.
+The participants in the study also slept better at night (which was tracked using a wristband measuring sleep quality).

-"The effects are substantial” according to Matthew Neidell, PhD, professor of Health Policy and Management at Columbia Mailman School.
-“Wall Street traders appear less willing to take risks on days with elevated air pollution.
-They shift away from the stocks on the S&P 500 and go to safer investments instead."
+"The effects are substantial,” shared Matthew Neidell (PhD), a Health Policy and Management professor at Columbia Mailman School.
+He added, “Wall Street traders appear less willing to take risks on days with elevated air pollution.
+They shift away from stocks on the S&nmsp;P 500 and go to safer investments instead."

 4. Employee retention